Euro zone bonds rebound as market searches for stable ground

 By John Geddie

-LONDON, May 15 (Reuters) - Euro zone bond yields fell on Friday, tracking an overnight move in U.S. Treasury yields, but strategists remained cautious about the market’s prospects following weeks of violent price swings.
+LONDON, May 15 (Reuters) - Euro zone bond yields fell on Friday, tracking an overnight move in U.S. Treasury yields, although strategists sounded a note of caution on markets finding a firm footing after weeks of violent price swings.

 “I really want to see a protracted period of low volatility first, because most investors look at risk-adjusted returns,” said Tentori.